Fawn Krieger: The Civics of Metaphysics

 Other research similarly informs Krieger’s work.
 In our conversation for this article, she spoke about a trip to explore prehistoric drawings and carvings in Upper Paleolithic caves in Spain.
 One cave in particular, the Hornos de la Peña cave in the Cantabrian mountains, drew her attention because of an ancient shaman carved on its wall.
 She described her experience inside this tiny cave with her partner and their guide, turning around to see this magical human figure carved into the wall up close by flashlight.
 We then talked about the purpose of cave drawings: for communal purposes, for sharing images, or for ritual.
 The activity of sharing images deep within the earth seems to describe a collective veneration and cognizing of relevant visual forms.
 It’s not difficult to view Krieger’s work operating the same way.

 The circumstantial evidence surrounding Krieger’s social and metaphysical approach appears in a compendium for the show.
-The publication is available as both booklet and pdf and includes images of Krieger’s works photographed in both human-made and natural environments.
-The publication, with text collected and written by Jenny Nichols (a co-director of Soloway), is analogous to Krieger’s practice —a collection of ideas, quotes, and pictures interacting with the thought-processes behind the making of her work.
-The printed medium performs in the same way her objects, performances, and drawings do—sharing understanding through the assembling of materials and ideas.
+The publication is available as both a booklet and pdf and includes images of Krieger’s works photographed in both human-made and natural environments.
+The publication, with text collected and written by Jenny Nichols (a co-director of Soloway), is analogous to Krieger’s practice —a collection of ideas, quotes, and pictures interacting with the thought processes behind the making of her work.
+The printed medium performs the same way her objects, performances, and drawings do: sharing understanding through the assembling of materials and ideas.

 In the gallery setting, the explorative levity of Krieger’s objects compliments the collective gravity of materiality, public discourse, haptics, and metaphysics.
 Color, shape, density, and the objects’ manipulation are communicated through properties, shapes, and relationships forged between actions and things.
 Krieger’s theatricalizing of the receptivity and resistance of both volume and mass are preserved as physical semiotics.
 It seems that the universe in all its profundity, and at its most existential, can be demonstrated and explored at this accessible and personal scale.